An woman happily talking on the phone

 If your median FICO® Score is 620 or higher, you may be able to qualify with a higher DTI.
 In no event will your DTI be able to rise above 57%.

-At Rocket Mortgage, you can purchase up to a two-unit property with an FHA loan.
+At Rocket Mortgage, you can purchase up to a four-unit property with an FHA loan.

 FHA Rate-And-Term Refinances